SimonDosda/SimonDosda.github.io/_posts/2021-06-23-blog-github-pages-3-content.markdown

 ## Display code snippets

-You can display a block of code like the following using the 3 backticks before and after.
-You can specify the language after the 3 first backticks.
+You can display a block of code like the following using triple backticks.
+You can also specify the language after the first triple backticks.

 ```python
 def hello(name):